agombolay/ribose-map/README.md

 2. **Coordinate** calculates single-nucleotide genomic coordinates of rNMPs based on aligned reads for any currently available rNMP sequencing technique: ribose-seq, emRiboSeq, RHII-HydEn-seq, Alk-HydEn-seq, and Pu-seq.

-3. **Composition**: Calculates the percentage of r{A, C, G, U} normalized to the reference genome sequence
+3. **Composition**: Calculates percentage of r{A, C, G, U} normalized to corresponding percentages of reference genome sequence

-4. **Sequence**: Calculates the frequencies of r{A, C, G, U/T} at rNMP sites and up/downstream from those sites
+4. **Sequence**: Calculates frequencies of r{A, C, G, U/T} at rNMP sites and up/downstream from those sites

 5. **Distribution**: Creates bedgraph files of per-nucleotide rNMP coverage to be visualized in a genome browser and plots the per-nucleotide rNMP coverage for each chromosome (%) normalized to account for sequencing depth